IBM/CodeEngine/thumbnail/README.md

 ## Part 1 - Deploying our first application

 Before we begin let's first discuss how the picture transformation (i.e. thumbnail generator) works.
-It's rather simple, it takes an picture (as an array of bytes) and then returns the thumbnail, again as an array of bytes.
+It's rather simple, it takes a picture (as an array of bytes) and then returns the thumbnail, again as an array of bytes.
 As mentioned in the introduction, the code here isn't really that important, and can easily be replaced with other (more complex) logic, but if you're